Long Story Short: Disentangling Compositionality and Long-Caption Understanding in Contrastive VLMs: Introduction

-We hypothesize that compositionality is both a prerequisite for and a result of long-caption understanding.
-In this paper, we ask two questions: (1) Does compositional training improve long-caption understanding? and (2) Does training on long, dense captions foster compositional generalization?
-To investigate this interaction in a bidirectional way, we conduct a comparative analysis of models trained with distinct objectives: some targeting compositionality, others optimized for processing long captions.
-We evaluate these models on a suite of benchmarks spanning compositional reasoning, long-caption retrieval (as a proxy for understanding dense descriptions), and general vision-language alignment.
-The results we obtain allow us to disentangle the contribution of each skill and to assess whether gains transfer across tasks or remain narrowly scoped.
+Although compositionality is commonly viewed as both a prerequisite for and a consequence of long-caption understanding, models trained for long captions do not consistently exhibit strong compositional reasoning, and compositional models do not always generalize to long captions.
+We therefore ask two questions: (1) Does compositional training improve long-caption understanding? and (2) Does training on long, dense captions foster compositional generalization?
+To address these questions, we conduct a comparative analysis of models trained with distinct objectives, some targeting compositionality, others optimized for processing long captions.
+We evaluate them on a suite of benchmarks spanning compositional reasoning, long-caption retrieval (as a proxy for understanding dense descriptions), and general vision-language alignment, allowing us to disentangle the contribution of each skill and to assess whether gains transfer across tasks or remain narrowly scoped.

-Our findings reveal a bidirectional relationship between compositionality and long-caption understanding: training for one capability can enhance the other.
-Yet, this relationship is shaped by several important factors.
-Gains are sensitive to data quality; models trained on poorly structured and weakly grounded captions fail to generalize, while datasets with dense, diverse captions and broad vocabulary coverage lead to stronger performance across both tasks.
-Training strategy also plays a critical role: models constrained by limited parameter updates or aggressive regularization tend to underperform, even when trained on high-quality data.
-We also observe trade-offs.
-Both compositional and long-caption training can degrade performance on general vision-language benchmarks, likely due to distributional shift.
-Likewise, architectural decisions that preserve general alignment, such as freezing positional embeddings, can also limit compositional learning.
-Even with these challenges, we show that models trained on well-designed long-caption data can achieve strong results in both long-caption retrieval and compositional reasoning.
+Our findings reveal a bidirectional relationship between compositionality and long-caption understanding, shaped by several important factors.
+Gains are sensitive to data quality: models trained on poorly structured or weakly grounded captions fail to generalize, while datasets with dense, diverse captions and broad vocabulary coverage lead to stronger performance across both tasks.
+We further identify trade-offs: Both compositional and long-caption training can degrade performance on general vision-language benchmarks, likely due to distributional shift.
+Likewise, training decisions that preserve general alignment, such as limited parameter updates or aggressive regularization, tend to underperform even when trained on high-quality data.
+We observe that transfer between compositional reasoning and long-caption understanding is highly sensitive to training design.
+In several cases, targeted improvements fail to transfer, and models exhibit structured trade-offs rather than uniform gains.
+However, even with these challenges, we show that models trained on well-designed long-caption data can achieve strong results in both long-caption retrieval and compositional reasoning.